PdIPS/CBXpy/docs/userguide/dynamics.rst

 Noise methods and how to customize them
 ---------------------------------------

 In the update step of consensus based methods, diffusion is modeled by the addition of noise, which is scaled by a factor dependent on the iteration.
 Here, it is very convenient to assume that we can compute the noise, given full information about the dynamic.
-Therefore, the callable that implements the specific noise, needs to accept the dynamic as an argument.
+Therefore, the callable that implements the specific noise needs to accept the dynamic as an argument.
 This function is then saved in the attribute :attr:`noise_callable <cbx.dynamics.CBXDynamic.noise_callable>`.
-The function that is called during the iteration :func:`noise <cbx.dynamics.CBXDynamic.noise>` which is defined as follows:
+The function that is called during the iteration :func:`noise <cbx.dynamics.CBXDynamic.noise>` is defined as follows:

 .. code-block:: python